 As you can see, A2 Hosting’s servers are reliable year-round, even through the brutal Canadian winter.
 As you read this we are tracking all of our top hosting picks in terms of uptime and the data is available to you if you’d like to check it out.

 A2 Hosting Support Review

-Most cloud hosting companies offer some level of technical support to paying customers, but that can vary greatly and often be rather lackluster.
+Most hosting companies offer some level of technical support to paying customers, but that can vary greatly and often be rather lackluster.
 More and more providers are relying on knowledge bases and text bots to answer questions rather than actual humans.

 A2 Hosting is different though, as they offer live help 24 hours a day, 7 days a week.
 You can get in touch with representatives directly over the phone or in online chat.
 They also accept questions over email, which feed directly into their support ticketing system.
 Here’s a screenshot of what their chat system looks like:

 A2 Hosting also provides their customers with a number of extra features to help make your website even better and more secure.
 These are all free and come with any of A2 Hosting’s plan options.
 Consider them to be another incentive for ditching your current web host and switching.